RechRaj/BZEA/README.md

 # BZEA
-This repo is for the BZEA DB Analysis for the GEMMA Lab, NC State University
+This repo is for the BZEA DB Analysis - GEMMA Lab, NC State University